dont-text-me/ENG1-Team4/progress_report.md

   * During week 4, the team was focused on implementing the Coin class as well as polishing the collision system.
 The College, PlayerShip and Projectile class have been completely finalised, with the Coin class still requiring some time to fully get right.
 Its implementation has therefore been shifted over to sprint 3, with the GUI and collision system being finished earlier than expected.
 The plan for the following weeks is provided below:
   * ![plan week 4](/ENG1-Team4/docs/assets/gantt_w4.png)
 * Week 5 (Spr/3)
   * During week 5, the team has finally completed the Coin implementation with efforts from all of the team.
 The documentation as well as the code is now proofread and ready to submit, with minor work remaining on the website's visuals.
-There are no major tasks left for the final week, with the gantt chart for the remaining week being presented below.
+There are no major tasks left for the final week, with the Gantt chart for the remaining week being presented below.
   * ![plan week 5](/ENG1-Team4/docs/assets/gantt_w5.png)
 * Week 6 (Spr/4)
   This week, the team has finished building the JAR file, fixing small visual bugs and preparing the submission ZIP.
 All of the tasks are now complete and the team is ready for the second phase of the assesment.